Harry Sachdeva: Work

+In the real estate industry, Sachdeva completed projects in Delhi, Gurgaon, Rajasthan.
+He is the founder and CEO of Nysa Luxury Infra, a luxury living company.
+Sachdeva is set to launch premium villas under his company in Goa.

 Film career

 Sachdeva made his debut with the film "31st October."
 The movie, released on 21 October 2016, depicts the true story of a family's survival during the 1984 anti-Sikh riots.
 It features actors Soha Ali Khan and Vir Das in lead roles and was well received at various international film festivals, including the London International Film Festival, Toronto International Film Festival, and Sikhhi International Film Festival.

-Sachdeva worked with renowned industry professionals, such as Shivaji Lotan Patil, Ramani Ranjan Das, and Parvez Fazal Khan.
-In early 2019, he plans to direct two new films: "Divyaang," a movie based on Autism, and "I-Witness," which tells the story of India's most high-profile Honour Killing and a rarest of rare murder case.
+Sachdeva worked with renowned industry professionals, such as Shivaji Lotan Patil, Ramani Ranjan Das.